What is a green boiler for central heating?

 Boiler Central offers all green boiler types for great prices, from electric to hydrogen ready boilers.
 To give you an idea of how much a new boiler will cost you, Boiler Central’s electric boiler price range ranges from as little as £600 to £3,000 for more advanced models.

 If you’re looking for hydrogen-ready combi boilers, then Boiler Central has a great range starting from around £1,800 including full installation and 12 years warranty.
-Check out some of the best combi boilers that are available right now from our shortlist:
+Check out the best combi boiler available right now from our shortlist:

 - Worcester Bosch 4000 combi boiler